Skip to content

 The key to passing is targeted preparation: understand each paper’s format, identify your weak areas, and dedicate your study time strategically.
 For most candidates with a solid B2 level, 3—6 months of consistent, focused practice is enough to reach C1 with confidence.

-Start preparing for C1 Advanced with Lingaly.
+Start preparing for C1 Advanced with lingaly.
 See our pricing plans for details.

 Share: